otterscan/otterscan/docs/custom-jsonrpc.md

 `boolean` indicating if the address contains a bytecode or not.

+### `ots_traceTransaction`

+Trace a transaction and generate a trace call tree.

+Parameters:

+`txhash` - The transaction hash.

+Returns:

+`object` containing the trace tree.

 ### `ots_getTransactionError`

 Given a transaction hash, returns its raw revert reason.